concinim/wh-acd/temporal_overview.md

 ![](images/demoAppTemporal.png)

 Concepts are linked to dates by JSON structures described below.
-Support for some non-date temporal entities like durations and relative dates will be added later.

 #### temporal